HashHound/Dogemone-webwallet/README.md

-# Karbo Web Wallet - Fully client-side
+# Dogemone Web Wallet - Fully client-side
 This web wallet is doing everything client-side to give the best privacy to users.
-It is communicating with the daemon directly and is served from Githup pages.
+It is communicating with the daemon directly and is served from Github pages.

 # Security
 **No keys, seeds, or sensitive data is sent to the server**